JehandBrs/ML-project2-text-classification/README.md

 In this repository you can find all the notebooks summarising our exploratory work to get the best accuracy on our prediction.
 We decided for simplicity to create different notebooks as the preprocessing and text vectorization is different for the several techniques we tried.

+### `vizualize-data.ipynb`
+Firstly, in this workbook, we have made an explanatory study of the data to better understand it.
+In particular, we have displayed the word clouds to visualise the difference between the words used in positive tweets and those used in negative tweets.

 ### `preprocessing-pipeline.ipynb`

-First, in this notebook, we have made an explanatory study of the data to better understand them.
-We also evaluated the most appropriate preprocessing methods to use in order to best prepare the data for model training and prediction.
+In this notebook, we evaluated the most appropriate preprocessing methods to use in order to best prepare the data for model training and prediction.
 We also placed all the useful definitions on preprocessing in the python file `f_preprocessing.py` so that they can be used in other notebooks.

 ### `sklearn_predictions.ipynb`
 In this notebook we evaluated the methods of : Logistic regression, Descision tree and a Simple Multi-layer Perceptron classifier.
 The ML library used is sklearn